Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 tags: [python, discord]  # TAG names should always be lowercase
 ---

-This page focuses on what different functions/utilities the bot provides to the user and the motivation behind the bot.
-If you want to see the inner workings of the bot explained then look at [this page](https://michael-perdue.github.io/posts/How-My-Discord-Bot-Works/), and if you want to just see the code then click [HERE](https://github.com/Michael-Perdue/Discord-bot) for the public GitHub repo of the bot.
+This page focuses on what different functions/utilities the helper bot provides to the user and the motivation behind the bot.
+If you want to see the inner workings of the bot explained then look at [this page](https://michael-perdue.github.io/posts/How-My-Discord-Bot-Works/), and if you want to just see the code then click [here for the public GitHub repo of the bot](https://github.com/Michael-Perdue/Discord-bot).

 # The motivation for this project